kaycid-ecoapp/techfortreeseco/README.md

 ## Data Privacy
 The app includes a privacy notice and checkbox to confirm user agreement.
 No personal data is stored, and the app runs locally.

-## Notes
-This project is part of my L1 Digital Skills coursework.
-It’s still in progress and will be updated with final assets and layout.